 Talking to someone who’s been there can be a great source of information and support:

-- BreaCan has trained, peer support volunteers who have had personal experience of breast cancer.
-You can talk to them in person at the BreaCan Resource Centre or over the phone.
+- Counterpart has trained peer support volunteers who have had personal experience of breast cancer.

-- There are other resources in this Navigator topic that will guide you to organisations that also offer support in similar ways.
+- There are other resources in this Navigator topic that will guide you to organisations that also offer support.

 Whatever you decide, you don’t have to be rushed into treatment.

 You may also need to make a decision about the lymph nodes in your arm pit.
 This is often the first place that breast cancer will spread outside the breast.